Easter, the Best Love Story Ever Told

 The final price was paid—the final words were spoken by this conqueror, “It is finished” (John 19:30).

 Those who followed him took his battered body from the cross in secret, attending to him and then carrying him to a tomb to be buried.
-A stone was rolled in place at the entry and soldiers of the Roman Empire were set to guard this tomb to make sure this was indeed the end.
+A stone was rolled in place at the entry, and soldiers of the Roman Empire were set to guard this tomb to make sure it was indeed the end.
 Yet it was not.

 The Best Love Story Ever Toldbible verses from the grit and grace team on grace